-- In Lisbon, around Marquis of Pombal Square and Avenida da Liberdade
+- Lisbon, around Marquis of Pombal Square and Avenida da Liberdade

 - The Golden Triangle in the Algarve

-- Avenida Marginal area, that connects Lisbon to Cascais
+- Avenida Marginal area, which connects Lisbon to Cascais

-- Market prices reach €10.000 per square metre in Chiado, Barata Salgueiro (near Av. da Liberdade) and Av. da República
+- Market prices reach €10.000 per square meter in Chiado, Barata Salgueiro (near Av. da Liberdade), and Av. da República.

 - Top five of the priciest neighborhoods include Bairro da Bica and Sé, both with price tags above €8.500/sq.m.